MOTHER’s Kitchen column shares how to grill fish. Rekindle one of the best meals of summer with these seafood recipes hot off the grill.

 2 medium summer sweet peppers (any color), seeded and cut into chunks

 2 small medium summer squash (or yellow zucchini), sliced

 2 tablespoons lemon juice

-2 large garlic cloves, minced salt, pepper, dash cayenne pepper
+2 large garlic cloves, minced salt, pepper, dash cayenne

 4 whole trout (8-10 ounces each), cleaned

 4 tablespoons (or less) extra-virgin olive oil

 6 large cloves garlic, peeled, sliced thin lengthwise

 Salt, freshly ground pepper, cayenne pepper or paprika